 The band 5 000–5 030 MHz is also planned for use by the radionavigation satellite service.

 AVIATION USE: The band 5 000–5 250 MHz was allocated to the ARNS in 1947 in anticipation of a future microwave landing system as a replacement for ILS, and for other radionavigation uses for which the band would be particularly suited.
 At that time it was estimated that 250 MHz of spectrum was required to support a microwave landing system, and some of the later candidate systems occupied the full 250 MHz.
-Footnote 5.367 was added to allow use of the band for AMS(R)S as an option which could be taken up at a later date.
-Following the decision by ICAO, in 1978, to adopt the time reference scanning beam MLS as the future international standard system, Footnote 5.444 was added by WARC-79 giving precedence to this system over all other uses.
+No. 5.367 was added to allow use of the band for AMS(R)S as an option which could be taken up at a later date.
+Following the decision by ICAO, in 1978, to adopt the time reference scanning beam MLS as the future international standard system, No. 5.444 was added by WARC-79 giving precedence to this system over all other uses.
 The scanning beam system required 60 MHz for the initial channel plan, with the possibility of needing a further 60 MHz later.
 As of WRC-07, the MLS system only has precedence in the portion 5 030–5 091 MHz, while 5 091–5 150 MHz has also been allocated to the aeronautical mobile service, limited to AM(R)S surface applications at airports and aeronautical telemetry.
-See Footnote 5.444B (WRC-07).
+See No. 5.444B (WRC-07).

 Annex 10, Volume I, Chapter 3, 3.11.4.1.1, was amended to include the channelling requirement for MLS of 200 channels based on capacity studies made by the AWOP.
 The channelling plan for 200 channels, spaced 300 kHz apart between 5 030 and 5 090.7 MHz, including the pairing with DME, is at Table A in Annex 10, Volume I, Chapter 3.